 Access is at the intersection of Upper Scully Road and Bald Mountain Drive.
 Park at the side of the road or on the dirt road that continues at the end of Upper Scully Road, located on the west side of Bald Mountain.
 There are no official or marked trails in this area.
 There are some well-worn trails and some lead to the top of the mountain.
 Northern Connecticut Land Trust property boundaries are clearly posted.

-Note: hunting is allowed on the state land and on the Bridge Property so please use caution during hunting season.
+Note: Hunting is allowed on the state land and by approved individuals on the Bridge Property so please use caution during hunting season.

 Googe Map with GPS tracking: trail from parking/sign to summit and return.
 2.5 miles